SOCIETY FOR PREVENTION RESEARCH

 Section 1.
 The governing body of the Society shall be the Board of Directors.
 The Board of Directors has the authority to interpret the Bylaws.
 It is also responsible for the formulation of policy for the Society and will have responsibility for the general and fiscal affairs of the Society; shall fill all vacancies not provided for in other ways, such appointees to hold office until the installation of new officers at the next Annual Meeting of the Society; shall establish plans and call for both regular and, if necessary, special meetings of the Society; and may create and dissolve ad hoc committees as are deemed necessary to carry out the functions and achieve the objectives of the Society.

 Section 2.
-The Board of Directors shall consist of (a) the officers of the Society and (b) twelve members of the Society who will be elected for three year terms and (c) the ECPN Chair and Diversity Network Committee Chair who are ex-officio voting members of the Board.
+The Board of Directors shall consist of (a) the officers of the Society, (b) twelve to fourteen members of the Society who will be elected for three year terms and (c) the ECPN Chair and Diversity Network Committee Chair who are ex-officio voting members of the Board.
+The Board of Directors shall determine in the fall of each year the number of members to be elected in the spring of the following year.
+In addition to those Board members elected each year the Board by majority vote may elect for a three year term up to two additional board members who may be beneficial to meet the Society’s goals.

 Section 3.
 An elected member of the Board of Directors has no specific duties other than those assigned to the Board by the Bylaws, or special assignments made by the President or the Board of Directors.
 A principal function of the Board of Directors is to plan and direct the Annual Meeting.